HomerLee2016/skill-map/README.md

 - Vite 8
 - React Flow for interactive graphs
 - React Markdown for lesson rendering
-- Express + Drizzle ORM + better-sqlite3 for the local API and persistence layer
+- Dexie + IndexedDB for local persistence
 - YAML for roadmap and test content parsing